Katy-katy/Classification_of_small-angle_x-ray_scattering_spectra/README.md

 I am working on Small-angle X-ray scattering classification problem.
-My goal is to automate creating labels for plots of small-angle x-ray scattering spectra using supervised or unsupervised learning.
+My goal is to automate creating labels for plots of small-angle x-ray scattering spectra using **supervised or unsupervised learning**.

 ## The PAWS project in a nutshell:
 * data analysis at SSRL presents a bottleneck.